cossacklabs/acra-engineering-demo/README.md

 Acra Engineering Demo illustrates the integration of [Acra data protection suite](https://github.com/cossacklabs/acra) into your existing application.
 Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

 This demo has several example application.
-Each folder contains docker-compose, describing key management and start commands for Acra, as well as configuration files.
+Each folder contains docker-compose file, that describes key management procedures and configuration of Acra.

 | # | Example | What's inside |